Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## View current instance jobs
-The job dashlet shows the asynchronous jobs that are currently running.
+In the job dashlet, the asynchronous jobs are displayed that are currently running.

 #### Prerequisites